acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 >
 > This explains why we see minimal accuracy loss with quantization.

 **Real-world impact:** Our model size decreased from 12MB to 3.5MB with only a 2% accuracy loss.
+This smaller model loads faster and causes less memory pressure on the Raspberry Pi.

 2. **Memory Management Flow**